 - Use the Discover app to search for Minecraft Bedrock Launcher and install it.

 - Once installed, open Minecraft Bedrock Launcher.
-Do keep in mind that you will need to own Minecraft Bedrock on the Google Play Store in order to play this.
+Remember that you will need to own Minecraft Bedrock on the Google Play Store to play this.
 The app will ask you to “Sign in with Google,” so go ahead and do that.
-Once logged in, you can press the Download and Play button to begin playing the Bedrock Edition of Minecraft.
+Once logged in, you can press the Download and Play button to play the Bedrock Edition of Minecraft.

-- Now, do note that this app may not support the latest version of Minecraft Bedrock, and some users are finding the issue of not being able to log in to their Google accounts.
-This is due to the fact that the 1.18 version of the game is obsolete, and everything has moved on to version 1.19.
+- Now, note that this app may not support the latest version of Minecraft Bedrock, and some users are finding the issue of being unable to log in to their Google accounts.
+This is because the 1.18 version of the game is obsolete, and everything has moved on to version 1.19.

 Adding Minecraft To Steam/Steam Deck